10 Tips On How To Take Good Picture

 The background is surely an important thing to look for clutter, reflection, objects coming out of subjects head will make a great photo look dull.
 So before pressing the shutter scan not only the subject but everything else that is in the background.
 Reposition your frame if needed, it is something that will define the whole photo.

 Just look at the frame you are about to capture and look at things you can view other than the focused subject.

 Nowadays DSLRs have a digital zoom feature to klick far away objects look closer.
 But using the camera zoom will always be pixelated.
 If you can, just move a little bit closer to the subject instead of zooming in digitally.

-Take a step closer to hone on the details that make your subject special.
+Take a step closer to hone the details that make your subject look special.